jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 ---

 One of the most important features from *Apache Kafka* is how it manages Multiple Consumers.
-Each *Consumer Group* has a current *OffSet*, that determine at what point in a *Topic*, this *Consumer Group* has consume messages.
-So, each *Consumer Group* can manage its *OffSet* independently.
+Each `consumer Group` has a current `offset`, that determine at what point in a `topic` this `consumer group` has consume messages.
+So, each `consumer group` can manage its `offset` independently, by `partition`.

-This offers the possibility to rollback in time and reprocess messages from the beginning of a *topic* and regenerate the current status of the system.
+This offers the possibility to rollback in time and reprocess messages from the beginning of a `topic` and regenerate the current status of the system.

 But how to do it (programmatically)?